Last updated on October 15th, 2023

 Green peas now join the list of foods that lower blood sugar.
 Peas are advantageous for diabetics as they are among the sugar control food high in soluble fiber.
 Half a cup of green peas has just 59 calories, 3.5 grams of dietary fiber, and 11 grams of carbohydrates, according to USDA data.
 Another excellent variety of peas good for diabetics is the yellow and split peas.
 Due to its high fiber content, green peas are a healthy Indian food ingredient for those with diabetes.
 Green peas can be found in many common Indian dishes, such as curries, salads, and parathas.

-A 2015 study in the Journal of the American College of Nutrition brought out the nutritional benefits of peas.
+A study done in the UK brought out the nutritional benefits of peas.
 Peas for diabetes can be included in multiple meals of the day, starting from breakfast to dinner.
 But remember, the quantity of peas to consume daily will only be decided by your doctor.

 Read More: Are Sugar-Free Biscuits Safe for Diabetics?

 Eating fish can be advantageous for individuals with diabetes.
 Fish is full of lean proteins along with omega-3 fatty acids.
-In foods to lower blood sugar, fish along with managing blood sugar levels, improve heart health and also decrease inflammation.
+In foods to lower blood sugar, fish, along with managing blood sugar levels, improves heart health and also decreases inflammation.
 Some studies say frequent consumption of fish can be associated with a lessening risk of diabetes.
 Omega-3 fatty acids in fish have been known to improve insulin functioning and reduce inflammation.
 Both are important for diabetes management.

 When preparing fish, opt for healthier cooking methods like baking, barbeque, or steaming to avoid adding extra unhealthy fats.
 Also, consider pairing fish with non-starchy vegetables and whole grains will create decent sugar control food meals that will help you with your blood sugar.